afawcett/applink-apex-integration/docs/quoteGenerationSequenceDiagramSync.md

-# LWC → Apex → Heroku → Apex → LWC Sequence Diagram
+# LWC → Apex → AppLink → Heroku → Salesforce (Synchronous)

 This diagram shows the synchronous flow for creating a single quote using Heroku AppLink.